China's disruptors

 By Edward Tse

-Subjects: Foreign economic relations, Success in business, Economic history, International business enterprises, Economic conditions, Business enterprises, Globalization, China, foreign economic relations, Commerce
+Subjects: Success in business, International business enterprises, Commerce, Foreign economic relations, Globalization, Economic conditions, Business enterprises, Economic history, China, foreign economic relations

 Description: "Over the past two decades, an unprecedented burst of entrepreneurialism has transformed China's economy from a closed, impoverished, state-run system into a major power in global business.
 As products in China become more and more sophisticated, and as its companies embrace domestically developed technology, we will increasingly see Chinese goods setting global standards.
 Meanwhile, companies in the rest of the world wonder how they can access the fast-rising incomes of China's 1.3 billion consumers.
 Now Edward Tse, a leading global strategy consultant, reveals how China got to this point, and what the country's rise means for the United States and the rest of the world" --